 Some are a classic style without the addition of diamond accents, but others are channel-set and eternity bands.

-Our favorite type of metal for wedding rings is their white gold line because you can match it with a white gold engagement ring.
+My favorite type of metal for wedding rings is their white gold line because you can match it with a white gold engagement ring.